Alfred-Kobby/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 8-count_89.sql file: query to count the number of records with id 89

 9-full_creation.sql file: creates table called second_table and insert records

+10-top_score.sql file: List all the records in second_table